5 cheap and easy ways to upgrade your old tech

 That is, if your smartphone has a memory card slot.
-Many still do, including the Samsung Galaxy S10 and LG G8 ThinQ flagships launched this year.
-You could kit out either with the 128GB PNY Elite ($29 on Amazon) or the 128GB SanDisk Extreme ($22 on Amazon), for example.
+Many still do, including the Samsung Galaxy S20 (but not the S21) and OnePlus Nord N200.
+When you go looking for add-on storage, you could consider the 128GB Samsung EVO ($17 on Amazon) or the 128GB SanDisk Ultra ($18 on Amazon), for example.
 Just make sure you confirm your preferred card is compatible with your phone.

 3. Get a new keyboard, stand, or monitor for your laptop

 Laptops, of course, come with a built-in keyboard, but it may be easier to use a separate keyboard if you’re using a stand.
-Buy a larger model and get the added benefit of more finger room and access to a proper number pad.
-Laptop connections can be made via USB or Bluetooth.
-Models like the Logitech MK270 ($20 from Amazon), which comes with a mouse, or the Macally Ultra-Slim ($49 from Amazon) are worth considering.
+Buy a larger model and get the added benefit of more finger room and access to a proper number pad—you can connect to your laptop via USB or Bluetooth.
+Models like the Logitech MK270 ($25 from Amazon), which comes with a mouse, or the Macally Ultra Slim ($40 from Amazon) are worth considering.

 Another useful upgrade is an external monitor, though it’s debatable whether this purchase fits the “cheap” theme of our roundup.
-If you have the budget, monitors like the 20-inch Sceptre E205W ($75 from Amazon) or the 21.5-inch Acer SB220Q ($90 from Amazon) can give you more than double the room for viewing apps, documents, and websites.
+If you have the budget, monitors like the 20-inch Sceptre E205W ($121 from Amazon) or the 21.5-inch Asus VP229HE ($150 from Amazon) can give you more than double the room for viewing apps, documents, and websites.

 4. Add smarts to an old speaker

-You may already have a number of Amazon Echo speakers around your home, but the Echo Input ($35 from Amazon) adds the same artificial intelligence-powered smarts to any speaker that has a 3.5-millimeter audio jack.
+You may already have a number of Amazon Echo speakers around your home, but the Echo Input (if you can get one—it’s currently unavailable on Amazon and may have been discontinued sometime in 2021) will add the same artificial intelligence-powered smarts to any speaker that has a 3.5-millimeter audio jack.